GBert/openwrt-files/README.md

 * module provides only some basic commands (4 bit command - 16 bit data) - should be be able to programm all sorts of modern PICs
 * timings aren't handled correctly
-* the programmer itself isn't ready (please have a look at: https://github.com/pavius/lpicp)
 * rmmod mc\_icsp\_gpio\_custom doesn't work properly

 ### Thanks